 , by 2025 30% of Gartner clients will protect their data using a “need to share” approach rather than the traditional “need to know” approach.

 Key Benefits Of Great Data Sharing

 To keep this simple, great data sharing will be defined as data that is available quickly and easily to a lot of users so they can analyze it and use it to improve the business outcomes for functions including customer service, retention, support, operations, marketing, and sales.
-This is as per the concepts of data democratization
+This definition is taken from the concept of data democratization

-, of enabling as many people within the organization to access data and turn it into meaningful business value.
+, to enable as many people as necessary within the organization to access the data and turn it into meaningful business value.

 In general, these are the main benefits of having great data sharing in your organization.